 Start with dry ingredients, use high-smoke-point oils (like avocado or canola), and keep drip trays clean.
 Appliances with built-in fans or lids also help.
 Avoid sugary marinades unless you're grilling at lower temps, as they burn easily.

-Yes, cast iron grill pans are completely safe indoors as long as you monitor heat and don’t leave them unattended.
+Yes, cast-iron grill pans are completely safe indoors as long as you monitor heat and don't leave them unattended.
 Always use oven mitts, turn on your range hood or open a window, and keep surfaces clean to reduce smoke.

 It's best to thaw food before grilling to ensure even cooking and browning.
 Frozen items can release excess moisture, leading to steaming rather than searing, and may cook unevenly.

-Chef Maika Frederic
+Chef Maika Frederic-Liebman

 Chef and Educator

 Haitian-American chef and educator Maika Frederic blends bold flavors with approachable recipes.
-With a background in both professional kitchens, classrooms, and children therapy—as a trained chef, former teacher and technician—she brings a thoughtful, inclusive touch to every dish.
+With a background in professional kitchens, classrooms, and children's therapy, she brings a thoughtful, inclusive touch to every dish as a trained chef, former teacher, and technician.
 Through her platform, Just Maika Cooking, she shares diverse meals and practical tips to empower home cooks of all ages and levels.

 Leave a Reply